dlebansais/Easly-Controller/README.md

 Finally, template sets group templates together, with a list for nodes and another for blocks.
 A template set must be provided at the creation of a view, and cannot be changed afterward.
 Note that template sets must be complete: they must provide a template for all possible types of nodes and all possible types of blocks.

+## Next layer

+The next layer introduces:
+. focus: each view has a single cell with the focus, a caret for string, and an insertion/overwrite mode . visibility: a cell can be visible depending on complex criteria, such as any of several lists being non-empty, rather than just the frame that generates it.
+Visibility can be forced to show a full view to the user.
+. identifier and body type: an identifier, or a body, can be displayed differently depending on the parent node.
+. empty collections: a collection can require to be non-empty (for example, a path) . prefered frame: when the focus changes because of a modification of the node tree, it goes to a prefered frame.
+. complex expression: a complex expression is surrounded with parenthesis . external insert: a new item in a list can be added either pressing enter after or before the curent item, but not for lists that can be empty. for them there is an insert frame.